Department of Psychology

 Teddi Deka (1997) Professor, Psychology.
 Ph.D., Ohio State University.

-Kelly Henry (1999) Professor, Psychology.
+Kelly Henry (1999) Chairperson and Professor, Psychology.
 Ph.D., University of Illinois at Urbana-Champaign.

 Corey White (2017) Associate Professor, Psychology.
 Ph.D., The Ohio State University.